 A Closer Look at Vapes

 Recent studies show that e-cigarettes can pose serious health risks, too.
-According to a report by the National Academies of Science, Engineering, and Medicine, there is substantial evidence that vaping could expose users to toxic substances.
+According to a report by the National Academies of Science, Engineering, there is substantial evidence that vaping could expose users to toxic substances.
 In fact, young individuals who use e-cigs have experienced increased wheezing and worse asthma symptoms.
 In another study involving 56 participants, the users appeared to have inhaled toxic substances such as lead, nickel, chromium, and manganese and the consistent inhalation of high levels of these metals can lead to serious health problems in the lungs, liver, immune system, heart, and brain, as well as some cancers.

 Snus as an Alternative